Young Achievers Award

 Terms and conditions

-- The Young Achievers Award is open to children who are primary school aged and following a primary school curriculum who are registered or are registrable as blind or partially sighted as per our requirements for support; you may be asked to provide supporting documentation of your child’s vision impairment.
+- The Young Achievers Award is open to children who are following a primary school curriculum who are registered or are registrable as blind or partially sighted as per our requirements for support; you may be asked to provide supporting documentation of your child’s vision impairment.
 Any questions regarding eligibility, please contact students@victa.org.uk

 - Entrants must be permanent residents of the UK